xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 <img width="502" height="473" alt="image" src="https://github.com/user-attachments/assets/6c5e6e6c-09f9-4a77-b7ed-f36bf6f54767" />

 - Now just to make sure they are working properly, we should test them before we import the theme.
-- Make sure your media libaray to pointing to your music folder.
+- Make sure your media library is pointing to your music folder.
 File > Preferences > Media Library > Add Folder and Apply

 - Follow the same steps above!
 Live Layout Editing and right click to add another SMP
 - Deselect Live Layout Editing and right-click to configure panel.